MrSkally/chrome-extension-privacy-policy/privacy-policy.md

 - No data is transmitted to external servers or third parties.
 - All processing happens locally on the user’s device.

-If you have any questions or concerns about this privacy policy, please contact us at [your email].
+If you have any questions or concerns about this privacy policy, please contact us at anassdahbiskalix@gmail.com.